 - There are four summative assessments of learning in the three phases of the MBBS programme. - 1.
-Phase I Assessment will be held at the end of the 3rd Semester - 2.
-Phase II (Part-I) Assessment will be held at the end of the 5th Semester - 3.
+Phase I Assessment will be held at the end of the 3rd Semester - Phase II (Part-I) Assessment will be held at the end of the 5th Semester - 3.
 Phase II (Part II) Assessment will be held at the end of the 8th Semester - 4.
-Phase III Assessment will be held at the end of the 10^h Semester - A candidate shall be allowed only four attempts to complete each of the above phase assessments. - A candidate should apply for all the units pertaining to the Phase Assessment concerned in his/her first attempt. - A candidate should complete the programme within ten years from the year of enrollment to the university. - To be awarded the MBBS degree a student should complete the following compulsory modules in addition to the above mention phase assessments.
+Phase III Assessment will be held at the end of the 10h Semester

+- A candidate shall be allowed only four attempts to complete each of the above phase assessments. - A candidate should apply for all the units pertaining to the Phase Assessment concerned in his/her first attempt. - A repeat examination will be scheduled for every phase exam after 6 weeks of the release of the result. - The approval of the faculty board should be obtained before applying for the fourth attempt. - A candidate should complete the programme within ten years from the year of enrollment to the university. - To be awarded the MBBS degree a student should complete the following creditable compulsory co-courses in addition to the above mentioned phase assessments.